Hiking Your Own Hike: From the Sea to the Summits!

-- A typical thru-hiker can complete the trail in about a month.
+- A typical thru-hiker can complete the trail in 2-4 weeks.

 - The Trail primarily follows the Metacomet Ridge and water sources are very limited, particularly in the Summer and Fall.
 Some overnight sites do not have a reliable water source.
 You will need to plan accordingly.